-You will also be required to complete detailed self-assessment document, which will help you determine if the RAC is right for you, and will serve to support your application for admission to the RAC process.
+You will also be required to complete a detailed self-assessment document, which will help you determine if the RAC option is right for you, and will serve to support your application for admission to the RAC process.
 The self-assessment is based on the 8 competencies in the program (see Program Overview)

 The College will then review your application to determine whether or not you are eligible for admission to the AEC program and a suitable candidate for the RAC process.
-We will ensure that you file is complete and if you are eligible, we will contact you to schedule a validation interview.
+We will ensure that your file is complete and if you are eligible, we will contact you to schedule a validation interview.

 4. Validation interview

-During the interview, you will meet with a content specialist who will review the information in your CV and self-assessment forms and with a RAC advisor, will make a final decision about your admissibility to the RAC process.
+During the interview, you will meet with a content specialist who will review the information in your CV and self-assessment forms, and with a RAC advisor, who will make a final decision about your admissibility to the RAC process.
 The content specialist will also prepare recommendations regarding the assessment options available to you for each of the competencies in the program.
 Following this interview, a final decision will be made about your admissibility to the RAC process.